Schramm's model of communication: Conditions of successful communication

 Communication is usually tied to some intended effect.
 So putting an advertisement in a newspaper, scolding a child, or engaging in a job interview are forms of communication directed at different goals.
 Communication is not always successful and the message may fail to achieve the intended effect.
 Schramm lists four conditions of successful communication.
-The message should be designed in such a way as to (1) gain the attention of the destination, (2) be understandable to get the meaning across, (3) arouse certain needs in the destination, and (4) suggest a way how these needs can be met.
+The message must be designed (1) to gain the attention of the destination and (2) to be understandable to get the meaning across.
+Additionally, it must (3) arouse needs in the destination, and (4) suggest a way how these needs can be met.

-To get the attention of the audience, the message should be accessible to them.
-When talking, for example, one should talk loud enough to be heard.
-To ensure that the message is understandable, the sender should be aware of the field of experience of the audience in order to choose words and examples that are familiar to them.
+To get the attention of the audience, the message must be accessible to them.
+When talking, for example, one must talk loud enough to be heard.
+To ensure that the message is understandable, the sender must be aware of the field of experience of the audience in order to choose words and examples that are familiar to them.
 Through the relation to the destination's needs, the message can unfold its effect by motivating them to respond.

-Depending on the message and the intended effect, it can address various different needs, such as the need for security, status, or love.
+Depending on the message and the intended effect, it can address needs like security, status, or love.
 This aspect plays a central role in all forms of advertisement.
 A good knowledge of one's audience's character is required to understand which need to arouse and how to arouse it.
 This depends also on the specific situation and the circumstances, for example, whether the audience is in the right mood and whether the intended response is socially acceptable in the given situation.
 To unfold its effect, there has to be some form of action that the audience can perform to satisfy this need.
-There are usually many different actions available.
+There are usually many actions available.
 The sender may use the message to suggest the action that is most in tune with the effect they intend to provoke.
 For example, a political party may use a campaign event to spread fear of an external threat in order to arouse the audience's need for security.
 The party may then promise to eliminate this threat to get the audience to act in tune with its intended goal: to secure their votes.